AaronLeoCooper/reactjs-mobx-kit/src/containers/README.md

 passing down props that generally come from the MobX store.
 The props can either be MobX state or action creator methods.

-The optimal structure for components is to place files relevant to a container inside its own subdirectory, e.g.:
+The optimal structure for containers is to place files relevant to a container inside its own subdirectory, e.g.:

 ```